-Members of the holistic health community have been talking about the connection between vitamin D and cancer prevention and survival for a long time.
+Members of the holistic health community have been talking about the connection between vitamin D and cancer prevention and survival for a LONG time.

 The study did not reveal whether supplementation or sun exposure was the best way to obtain vitamin D. However, the researchers concluded that vitamin D only starts protecting against cancer once you get you blood level up to 40 ng/ml.
 They noted that more health benefits were observed at even higher levels.

 A 2005 study found that women with blood concentrations of vitamin D higher than 60ng/ml had an 83% reduction in breast cancer compared with those lower than 20ng/ml.
-I’ve personally heard many holistic doctors and experts recommend that cancer patients shoot for the 60-80 ng/ml range.

 The Sunshine Vitamin (If you can get it)